-Although a small number of studies have indicated that SOCE is associated with positive health outcomes (e.g. developing a sense of community), the evidence indicates that these positive outcomes are consistent with benefits offered by general mutual support groups.
-Therefore providing support groups within an affirmative and multiculturally competent framework could provide the same benefits without the potential negative health impacts of SOCE.
-Amoreover, there is little to no evidence that SOCE is associated with reduced same-sex attraction or increased other-sex attractions.
-The American Psychological Association Ethics Code indicates that avoiding harm is an obligation of mental health providers and that in order for a treatment to be ethical it must both have evidence of efficacy and have no serious negative side effects.
+Therefore providing support groups within an affirmative and multiculturally competent framework could provide the same benefits without the potential negative health impacts of conversion therapy.1-7 Moreover, there is little to no evidence that conversion therapy is associated with reduced same-sex attraction or increased other-sex attractions.1,3,5-7 The American Psychological Association Ethics Code indicates that avoiding harm is an obligation of mental health providers and that in order for a treatment to be ethical it must both have evidence of efficacy and have no serious negative side effects.

 There is very strong evidence indicating that LGBTQ adults and youth disproportionately experience many negative health outcomes.
 For example, data indicate that LGBTQ youth are more likely to consider or attempt suicide; skip school because they feel unsafe; have property damaged or stolen while at school; and use alcohol, tobacco, and other illegal substances.
-8-12 Mitigating any emotional, mental, and physical harm and improving health outcomes among this population therefore has potential to decrease health disparities.
+8-13 Mitigating any emotional, mental, and physical harm and improving health outcomes among this population therefore has potential to decrease health disparities.